 Prediction: Nikki Cross and Alexa Bliss retain the Women’s Tag Team Championship

-The team of Cross and Bliss has been a better team than I thought.
-The combination of those two has been fun to watch and are reviving the newly formed women’s tag titles nicely.
+The team of Cross and Bliss has been better than I thought.
+The combination of those two has been fun to watch and is reviving the newly formed women’s tag titles nicely.

 Given that they want to legitimize those titles after an unforgettable run by The IIconics, keep the titles on them for a while longer.
 There are no signs of them breaking up anytime soon, so why not?
 Rose and Deville are a talented duo and I think down the line, they’ll be tag champions but for now, keep the titles on Bliss and Cross.